ThomasPaulCJ/Windows-Tweaks-for-Extreme-Perfomance/README.md

 Before you start changing anything make sure you create a restore point if you want I added a shortcut to open it, in the folder.

-All the files .exe is for windows 10/11 64bit if you have 32bit system go down in the credits and download it.
+All the files .exe is for windows 10/11 64bit.

-I will give to you the best settings.

 ## 🛑 Prerequisites